Pacific Life PremierCare Choice Max Review

 So, for cash indemnity LTC insurance options today you will run to Securian and Nationwide.
 The Pacific Life Premier Care Choice policy has been rendered a non-starter if you are attracted to cash indemnity policies.

-If you are comfortable with submitting receipts for your care, and do not foresee wanting your long term care to be provided by a family member then this Pacific Life policy could be a decent policy option for you only once Pacific Life makes the future determination to reduce the policy costs.
-For now we can not recommend the Pacific Life policy with alternative more cost-effective solutions available for you.
+If you are comfortable with submitting receipts for your care, and do not foresee wanting your long term care to be provided by a family member then this Pacific Life policy will be a decent policy option for you.

 Compare The Costs Of Your Best Hybrid Policy Options Today